scottishgovernment/economicactionplan.mygov.scot/pages/innovation/sectors-and-places.md

 We are working with SE, HIE Interface and Scotland Food & Drink to make it easier for our food and drink businesses to innovate and to profit from innovative approaches.
 We have also launched a single gateway for food and drink businesses to access tailored advice and support on innovation.

+## Housing

+We are committing up to £750,000 until 2020 to support the Rural Innovation Support Service to broker collaborative innovation in the food and drink supply chain.

+We will continue to support the building of more houses in rural areas to meet local needs, including via the £30 million Rural and Island Housing Fund.
+Through the Self-Build Loan Fund piloted in the Highland Council Area we have delivered 14 new homes.

 ## Key resources: